LeoLiaoJP/CS523-Dog-Recognition/README.md

   EMA, and a confidence-based open-set rule.
 This is the model that achieves **94.98%** validation accuracy on the 121-class open-set benchmark (120 known breeds + 1 Unknown).

+- `vit-b.ipynb`
+  ViT-B/16 Vision Transformer fine-tuned on the 121-class open-set benchmark (120 known breeds + 1 Unknown) with an explicit Unknown class and the same confidence-based open-set rule as ConvNeXt.
+This model achieves **86.26%** validation accuracy.

 ## Usage

 1. Install dependencies (PyTorch, torchvision, timm, etc.).